 make ahead mashed potato casserole in white dish with spoon

-Delicious, easy and made to make ahead, these mashed potatoes are enriched with cream cheese, sour cream, eggs and green onion.
+Delicious, easy and made to be made ahead, this mashed potato casserole is enriched with cream cheese, sour cream and eggs.
 Make 2 days ahead and refrigerate or freeze for up to one week ahead.

 Yield: 12 servings